MeRupamGanguly/interview-preparation/GRPC.md

             grpc.Dial("user-service.default.svc.cluster.local:50051", ...)

 -  Network hiccups, transient server errors, or load balancer issues can cause temporary failures—retries give the system a second (or third) chance to succeed without user impact.  gRPC retries can be implemented in two main ways: using client-side service configuration or manual retry logic via interceptors.
-With service config (supported in Go and Java), you define a retryPolicy in the service’s config JSON, specifying rules like max attempts, backoff, and retryable status codes—this is automatic and built into the gRPC client.
-On the other hand, interceptors allow you to manually code retry logic by wrapping client calls and reissuing them based on custom conditions.
+With service config (supported in Go and Java), we define a retryPolicy in the service’s config JSON, specifying rules like max attempts, backoff, and retryable status codes—this is automatic and built into the gRPC client.
+On the other hand, interceptors allow us to manually code retry logic by wrapping client calls and reissuing them based on custom conditions.
 While service config is simpler and declarative, interceptors offer more control and flexibility.
 For basic retry needs, service config is recommended when available.